 It is decorated on household altar or important place in the house.

 Bread was introduced from Portugal in the 16th century.
-So we say it

-"pan" from pronunciation in Portuguese.
+So it is called as "pan" in Japanese, from pronunciation in Portuguese.

 You can find some bakeries in any city, and you can get favorite breads at most convenience stores or supermarkets.